freeCodeCamp/freeCodeCamp/client/src/pages/guide/english/mathematics/index.md

 ---
 ## Mathematics

-In this section, we'll have guides to a wide variety of mathematical concepts.
+In this section, we have guides for a wide variety of mathematical concepts.

-### Maths in programming
+### Mathematics in programming

 Although it is good practice to create mathematical functions yourself, there are math libraries availiable for use in many programming languages.
 These have predetermined functions you can utilize to execute calculations.
 In programming, you typically cover topics like these in upper division courses on